SoftUni-Internal/interactive-content/EN/04-SOLID/06-Dependency-Inversion.md

 Through this type of DI, the **dependencies are passed through the constructor** of the given class.

 **Pros**
-- Classes self-documenting requirements
+- Such classes possess self-documenting requirements
 - Works well without a container
-- Always valid state
+- Guarantees a valid state

 **Cons**
-- Many parameters
+- Holds many parameters
-- Some methods may not need everything
+- Some methods may not need the entire code base

 ## Example